mikelone/YelpMikeMap/README.md

 ###PLIST

-as for plist need to add the following
+as for plist, need to add the following

 NSLocationWhenInUseUsage